Mightyfools

 Mightyfools were a Dutch DJ, rapper and production duo formed in 2008, comprising Jelle Keizer and Andy Samin.
 The duo had three successful productions in 2013: "Footrocker", "Put Em Up" and "Go", respectively released through Revealed Recordings, DOORN Records and Wall Recordings.
 The project was discontinued in 2018, shortly after Andy Samin left the project in the winter of 2017 due to problems connected with depression.
 After the retirement, Keizer was appointed the A&R of Barong Family.

 Keizer has continued his career as DJ and house producer under his own name since June 2018.

-On the 31st of december 2022, Jelle Keizer shared a story of the Mightyfools stating "Hello 2023".

 Achievements

 Mightyfools were supported by Laidback Luke, Don Diablo, Hardwell and Fedde Le Grand, the group occurred on major international festivals such as the Amsterdam Dance Event.